s3930650/Assignment1/README.md

 Assignment 1 submisison for COSC2196

-Finished website is a bundled JavaScript single page application.
+Source code for the project is within the dev > src folder.
-Components are in the 'dev' folder.
+It's broken up into components and pages, found within directories labelled as so.